Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Compact UCN Source

-Given that the activation from the reaction in the neutron production target is very low, the compact source has the capability to accommodate new materials for slow neutron moderation which may not survive intact in environments with higher levels of radiation.
-For example, the Low Energy Neutron Source (LENS) at Indiana University has been successfully operating a solid methane cold moderator, which is the brightest slow neutron moderator medium known thus far, well into the solid phase at $4\textrm{K}\sim20\textrm{K}$\cite{2007chris, 2010NIMPA.620..375S}.
-We can operate a solid methane moderator at LENS in spite of the well-known fact that radiation damage in solid methane can cause the moderator to explode.
-The radiation field produced in LENS is below the threshold of the catastrophic recombination process of radiation defects which occurs in methane.
+Given that the activation from the reaction in the neutron production target is very low, the compact UCN source is capable to accommodate certain materials for advanced cold neutron moderation, which may not survive intact in environments with higher levels of radiation, to maximize the UCN production.
+Low Energy Neutron Source (LENS) at Indiana University, one of the first compact accelerator-driven neutron sources, has been successfully operating a solid methane cold moderator, which is the brightest slow neutron moderator medium known thus far, well into the solid phase at $4\mathrm{K}\sim20\mathrm{K}$\cite{2007chris,2010NIMPA.620..375S}.
+LENS can operate the solid methane moderator in spite of the well-known fact that radiation damage in solid methane can cause the moderator to explode\cite{1990cns..work....5C}.
+The radiation field produced in LENS is well below the threshold of the catastrophic recombination process of radiation defects which occurs in solid methane.

-The key idea behind efficient UCN production in a compact neutron source is to maximize the advantage one can gain from a ``supercold" moderator medium.
-Because the moderating power of certain new materials under consideration can be greater than those used in a spallation source such as liquid $\textrm{D}_{2}$, $\textrm{H}_{2}$, or $\textrm{D}_{2}\textrm{O}$, they can shift more neutrons down into the energy regime close to the relevant energies of elementary excitations in the UCN converter material.

-A conceptual schematic of the compact UCN source is shown in Fig.\ref{fig1}.
-The configuration of the target, moderator and reflector (TMR) for the LENS neutron source, similar to the source we have in mind for neutron generation in this case, can be found in the literature\cite{2007chris}.
-The TMR configuration has been slightly modified from this design for UCN production.